 Things the Website doesn't do

 - Matchmaking.
-You will have to form your own World and find other Players
+You will have to form your own Playgroup and find other Players

 - Community stuff.
 Please visit our Subreddit and Discord Server!

 - Game-time features such as dice rolling, maps, chat, etc. We recommend Roll20.

 Things the Website doesn't do. . .
 YET!